These crinkle top brownies are easy to make from scratch.

 Yes, brownies freeze very well!
 You can tightly wrap and freeze the whole slab of brownie, or portion it up first.
 Let it thaw at room temperature or overnight in the fridge.

 If you like a warm brownie, pop it in the microwave for 15-20 seconds once thawed, to lightly heat it.

 Icing chocolate brownies

-This is completely optional, but brownies can be iced too with dark chocolate icing, to make them even more of a treat.
+This is entirely optional, but brownies can be iced too with brownie icing, to make them even more of a treat.